Training Courses

 1st International Winter Course and Workshop on Neuroimaging: Brain Connectivity and Mental Health

-In this 6-day course series held on February 4-9, 2023, and organized by the University of La Laguna and Harvard Medical School, several prominent international speakers discussed in depth the topic of neuro-imaging techniques, exploring their use in the clinical and experimental fields in the context of various neuropsychiatric disorders, as well as psychological health more broadly.
+In this 6-day course series held on February 4-9, 2023, and organized by the University of La Laguna and Harvard Medical School, several prominent international speakers discussed in depth the topic of neuro-imaging techniques, exploring their use in the clinical and experimental fields in the context of various neuropsychiatric disorders, as well as mental health more broadly.

 Florence Summer School